Floydlang/floyd/Docs/Floyd toplevel.md

 Notice: your function f can send messages to a clock — this means another clock can start consuming results while supermap() is still running.

 ???
 IDEA: Make this a two-step process.
 First analyse tasks into an execution description.
-Then use that description to run the tasks.
+Then use that description to run the tasks. ???
+IDEA: Allows grouping small tasks into lumps.
+Allow you to reuse the dependency graph but tag some tasks NOP

 This lets you keep the execution description for next time, if tasks are the same.